 - Weather damage to property in the open

 - Contract penalty

 - Mechanical breakdown

-An important exclusion which should be read in its entirety excludes coverage for damage resulting from faulty: design, planning, workmanship, and materials.
-These type of issues might be addressed by Professional liability rather than a Builder's risk.
+An important exclusion that should be read in its entirety excludes coverage for damage resulting from faulty design, planning, workmanship, or materials.
+These types of issues might be addressed by professional liability coverage rather than a builder's risk plan.
 Earthquake and flood coverage may be purchased in some areas.

 How Much Does a Policy Cost?

 This policy will be in the range of one to four percent of the construction cost, but it will depend on the type of coverage and exclusions that the policy will have.
 The importance of having a solid insurance company is that they will expedite your claims and will help you solve any potential claims during the construction process.
 Some companies can cover the soft costs of the project, but you will need to ask the insurance company to include it in your coverage but be aware that this might increase the cost of your builder's risk.
 The builder's risk insurance is part of your project's soft costs, and even though it will cost you some money, it is better to have it than not having it when is needed.

 Do You Need an Extension?

 Extensions of coverage may be provided for certain situations.
 The coverage for these may be limited.
 Common builder's risk insurance coverage extensions include:

 - A coverage extension to protect your property from loss while being transported to the job site.